Software

 Software for the telescope

 • Data collection: Sequence Generator Pro.
 This controls everything including exposures, focusing, filter selection, plate solving, sensor temperature, guiding, meridian flips, framing, mosaic planning and more.
 Adopting this system changed everything for me.
+NINA seems to have overtaken SGP to become the most popular system and is reportedly better, but I have stuck with what is familiar to me.

 • EQMOD allows my PC to communicate directly with my SkyWatcher mounts.
 Not needed for the ZWO AM5n.

 • ASTAP: Library of the night sky for plate solving.
+I have found this to be very reliable.

 • Windows and Primalucelab proprietary software in the on-board computer (Primalucelab Eagle 4) accessed by laptop via wifi.

-• PoleMaster software for polar alignment
+• PoleMaster software for polar alignment.
+This has proved to be excellent.

 Software for processing